7. Data and Data Frames¶

-In this section we introduce some more advanced data types
+In this chapter we introduce Pandas.

 A DataFrame is a table of data.
 Datasets at all levels of analysis of analysis can be represented as DataFrames.